commonhaus/foundation/policies/ip-policy.md

 ### Documentation and Media Files

 > [!TIP]
-> Projects can pick appropriate licenses, including non-commercial Creative Commons licenses, for their non-code content like documentation and images.
+> Projects can pick appropriate licenses, including Creative Commons licenses that permit commercial use, for their non-code content like documentation and images.

 A CF Project can define a "Project Documentation License" to cover all documentation, image, and audiovisual files (e.g., .txt., .rtf, .doc, .pdf, .jpg, .tif, .mp3, .wav, and some .html files) (including without limitation code that is intended as sample code if included in a documentation file).
-The Project Documentation License can be any OSI-approved license or a non-commercial Creative Commons license (like [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/)).
+The Project Documentation License can be any OSI-approved license or a Creative Commons license (like [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/)) that permits commercial use.

 ## Contributions